ronaldroe/StarkyCMS/README.md

 - Base class.
 Second argument accepts an expanded set of the StarkyCMS standard args associative array.
 See args documentation for list of accepted arguments.
 - *$init_type* determines what is returned and accepts the following arguments:
-	- empty string - returns connection object
+	- *connect* - returns connection object
-	- *connect* - same as empty string
+	- empty string - same as *connect*
 	- *none* - returns Starky object
 - NOTE: Currently, passing arguments to the base class does precisely nothing. :)